 Alternative Names: None

-Type of Dive: Scenic Shore in Vidlin Voe, Shetland.
+Type of Dive: Luna Kirk is a scenic Shore dive in Vidlin Voe, Shetland.

 Suggested experience: Novice/Open water

 Travel directions: Take the A970 north from Lerwick.
 As you near Voe you need to turn right onto the B9071.
 At the Vidlin crossroads go straight on and Lunna Kirk is down a little turning to the right approximately 3 miles further on.